 They say money makes the world go around.
 And it’s true.
 Organizing corporate events costs money.
 And your budget size will determine what you can even consider getting.
 Studies show that many businesses spend as much as 25% of their marketing budget on events.

-So depending on the number of corporate events you want to hold in any given year, you can assign an equal portion from a quarter of your marketing budget.
+So depending on the number of corporate events you want to hold in any given year, you can assign an equal portion of a quarter of your marketing budget.
 The fewer events you want to hold, the more money you can spend.

 But whatever budget you decide on, have reasonable expectations of what your money can buy.